University of Leipzig: Statistics

 Biography

-Friedrich Wilhelm Nietzsche was a German philosopher, prose poet, cultural critic, philologist, and composer whose work has exerted a profound influence on contemporary philosophy.
+Friedrich Wilhelm Nietzsche was a German classical scholar, philosopher, and critic of culture, who became one of the most influential of all modern thinkers.
 He began his career as a classical philologist before turning to philosophy.
-He became the youngest person ever to hold the Chair of Classical Philology at the University of Basel in 1869 at the age of 24.
-Nietzsche resigned in 1879 due to health problems that plagued him most of his life; he completed much of his core writing in the following decade.
-In 1889, at age 44, he suffered a collapse and afterward a complete loss of his mental faculties, with paralysis and probably vascular dementia.
-He lived his remaining years in the care of his mother until her death in 1897 and then with his sister Elisabeth Förster-Nietzsche.
+In 1869 at the age of 24, he became the youngest person to hold the Chair of Classical Philology at the University of Basel in Switzerland.
+In 1879 he resigned due to health problems that plagued him most of his life, after which he completed much of his core writing in the following decade.
+In 1889 at age 44, he suffered a collapse and afterward a complete loss of his mental faculties, with paralysis and probably vascular dementia.
+He lived his remaining years in the care of his mother until her death in 1897, and then with his sister Elisabeth Förster-Nietzsche.
 Nietzsche died in 1900, after experiencing pneumonia and multiple strokes.

 3. Johann Wolfgang von Goethe